 Even if we have been or are able to obtain patent protection for our product candidates or PRINT technology, if the scope of such patent protection is not sufficiently broad, we may not be able to rely on such patent protection to prevent third parties from developing or commercializing product candidates or technology that may copy our product candidates or technology.
 The enforceability of patents in the pharmaceutical industry involves complex legal and scientific questions and can be uncertain.
 Accordingly, we cannot assure you that third parties will not successfully challenge the validity, enforceability or scope of our patents.
 A successful challenge to our patents may lead to generic versions of our drug products being launched before the expiry of our patents or otherwise limit our ability to stop others from using or commercializing similar or identical products and technology.
-A successful challenge to our patents may also reduce the duration of the patent protection of our drug products or technology.
-If any of our patents are narrowed or invalidated, our business and prospects may be materially and adversely affected.
+A successful challenge to our patents are narrowed or invalidated, our business and prospects may be materially and adversely affected.
 In addition, we cannot assure you that we will be able to detect unauthorized use or take appropriate, adequate and timely actions to enforce our intellectual property rights.
 If we are unable to adequately protect our intellectual property, our business, competitive position and prospects may be materially and adversely affected.